-We regret there is no parking for parents on school property, although there are usually spaces in surrounding roads apart from the main arrival and leaving times.
+We regret there is no parking for parents on school property, although there are usually spaces in surrounding roads, apart from the main arrival and leaving times.
 St. Simon's Road does become congested at these times and we do request that parents follow our voluntary one way system which undoubtedly speeds up movement of traffic.
-This voluntary one way system is driving down St Simon's Rd from the Waverley Rd end towards Clarendon Rd.

-Please respect the rights of the local residents and ensure that you never leave your car unattended across the driveway of houses in the road.
-You should also be aware that there is a residents' parking scheme south of Clarendon Road and traffic wardens regularly visit the area.
+Please respect the rights of local residents and ensure that you never leave your car unattended across the driveway of houses in the road.
+You should also be aware that there is a resident parking scheme in operation from 4.30pm - 6.30pm.
+Traffic wardens visit the area regularly.

-Please do not park on the zigzag lines between 8.00am and 4.00pm.
+Do not park on the yellow zig-zags between 8.00am and 4.00pm.